-NOTE 9 - RISK MANAGEMENT
+NOTE 10 - RISK MANAGEMENT

 The North Carolina Partnership is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-These exposures to loss are handled via a combination of methods, including purchase of commercial insurance and self-retention of certain risks.
+These exposures to loss are handled via a combination of methods, including participation in state-administered insurance programs, purchase of commercial insurance, and self-retention of certain risks.
 There have been no significant reductions in insurance coverage from the previous year and settled claims have not exceeded coverage in any of the past three fiscal years.